 Are we being good witnesses?
 Can people look at us and see the God that we profess to serve?
 The God who selflessly sent His Son to die for people who had proven repeatedly that they cannot be trusted to remain faithful.
 The God who allows us to live though we do the things He tells us not to do and don’t do the things He asked.

 Or, do we instead, reflect a God who allows each man to do what is right in his own eyes?

-Live in a way that honors God – it’s said that people won’t read the Bible but they’ll read you.
-As believers we may be the only contact that some people have with Jesus.
-Because of this our actions matter.
+3. Live in a way that honors God – it’s said that people won’t read the Bible but they’ll read you.
+As believers, we may be the only contact that some people have with Jesus.
+Because of this, our actions matter.

 Someone is always watching us: on our good days and on our bad ones.
 We have to consistently behave in a way that gives glory to God.
 Be a sermon in shoes.

-Be willing to share your faith – what would you say if someone asked you what you believe, or why you serve God?
-Peter encourages us to always have a defense for what we believe (I Peter 3:15).
+5. Be willing to share your faith – what would you say if someone asked you what you believe, or why you serve God?
+Peter encourages us to always have a defense for what we believe (1 Peter 3:15).

 Do you have an answer?
 If you don’t, start figuring out what you believe and why.
 That way, you’ll be ready.

 What do you think it means to be a good witness?
-Share them in the comments below.
-Grab the free printable: 5 Ways to Be A Good Witness.
+What does evangelism look like in your world?
+Share your answers with me in the comments below.

 You may also like: